-In this case derivedClass is virtual.
+In this case derived Class is virtual.
 It both extends baseClass which contains a fully defined method foo and implements interfaceClass which has only a prototype of bar.

-8.25.6 Method default argument values
+8.25.7 Method default argument values

 Method declarations within Interface Classes may have default argument values.
 The default expression is evaluated in the scope containing the subroutine declaration each time a call using the default is made.
+The actual value of the constant shall be the same on all classes that implement the method.
 See section 13.5.3 (Default argument values) for more information.